Pomegranate

 a

-Multiple studies, conducted on pomegranates, have reported effects such as improving blood pressure, preventing inflammation and cancer, and modulating the gut microbiota.
+Multiple studies, carried out on pomegranates, have reported effects such as improving blood pressure, preventing inflammation and cancer, but also modulating the intestinal microbiota.

-Pomegranate ellagitannins might cause the production of a compound in the gut (urolithin A) that is capable of reducing inflammation in the brain and delaying the start of cognitive disease.
+Pomegranate ellagitannins may cause the production of a compound in the gut (urolithin A) capable of reducing inflammation in the brain and delaying the onset of cognitive diseases.

 The antioxidant properties of pomegranates can stimulate cerebral blood flow, resulting in increased memory performance.